hampuslundblad/react-beginner-tutorial/tutorial.md

 ## Naming in React

-Files in the pages folder uses PascalCase as the filename, `About.tsx` for example
+- Files in the pages folder uses PascalCase as the filename, `About.tsx` for example

-Files in the components folder uses lowercase as the filename, `button.tsx` for example.
+- Files in the components folder uses lowercase as the filename, `button.tsx` for example.
 If it contains multiple word, use a "-" as a delimieter, `red-button.tsx` for example.

-Components are named using PascalCase, `function ComponentName ()` for example.
+- Components are named using PascalCase, `function ComponentName ()` for example.

-Functions that are not components uses camelCase for naming.
+- Functions that are not components uses camelCase for naming.
 For example `function calculateNumbers ()` or `const renderDiv = () =>`

-Variables uses camelCase for naming, such as `const rootElement`, `const items` or `let shoppingItems`
+- Variables uses camelCase for naming, such as `const rootElement`, `const items` or `let shoppingItems`

-Types and interfaces uses PascalCase for naming, such as `type ButtonProps {}` or `interface ListProps = {}`
+- Types and interfaces uses PascalCase for naming, such as `type ButtonProps {}` or `interface ListProps = {}`

+- Folders uses camelCase for naming.

 ## Syntax